effigies/BitTornado/README.md

 The tracker outputs web logs to standard out.
 You can get information about the files it's currently serving by getting its index page.

-2) create a metainfo file using btmakemetafile.py
+2) create a metainfo file using `btmakemetafile.py`

 To generate a metainfo file, run the publish btmakemetafile and give it the file you want metainfo for and the url of the tracker

     ./btmakemetafile.py http://my.tracker:6969/announce myfile.ext

-This will generate a file called myfile.ext.torrent
+This will generate a file called `myfile.ext.torrent`

 Make sure to include the port number in the tracker url if it isn't 80.

 This command may take a while to scan over the whole file hashing it.

-The /announce path is special and hard-coded into the tracker.
+The `/announce` path is special and hard-coded into the tracker.
 Make sure to give the domain or ip your tracker is on instead of my.tracker.

 You can use either a dns name or an IP address in the tracker url.

-3) associate .torrent with application/x-bittorrent on your web server
+3) associate `.torrent` with `application/x-bittorrent` on your web server

 The way you do this is dependent on the particular web server you're using.

 You must have a web server which can serve ordinary static files and is addressable from the internet at large.

-4) put the newly made .torrent file on your web server
+4) put the newly made `.torrent` file on your web server

-Note that the file name you choose on the server must end in .torrent, so it gets associated with the right mimetype.
+Note that the file name you choose on the server must end in `.torrent`, so it gets associated with the right mimetype.

 5) put up a static page which links to the location you uploaded to in step 4